 Are Anodized Metals Safe to Wear?

-Not all anodized metals are safe for piercings but anodized titanium and niobium are hypoallergenic and safe to wear.
+Not all anodized metals are safe for piercings, but anodized titanium and niobium are hypoallergenic and safe to wear.
 They won’t cause skin reaction so allergies of any kind, making them an excellent, bio-compatible option for even fresh piercings.

 People worry when they see the lustrous colors of the metal and immediately assume that it’s not safe to wear for fresh piercings.
 They tend to think it’s a type of plating but unlike plated metals, anodized metals don’t flake or peel.
 It hasn’t been dyed, plated or coated with any other substance.
 Even though there are other colors on the surface, the metal is still either titanium or niobium all the way through.

 Something to watch out for is metals like stainless steel that have been given a titanium coating.
-These are be sold as Titanium Anodized but may not be hypoallergenic or safe to wear.
+These can be sold as Titanium Anodized but may not be hypoallergenic or safe to wear.
 Always check this carefully and make sure that the entire piece of jewelry is made of titanium or niobium.

 Do Anodized Metals Change Colors?